-Requests must be justifiably necessary and proportionate to the legitimate interest identified in the request for disclosure.
-In addition, the non-public data elements requested should not be readily available through other means.
+Requests must be justifiably necessary and proportionate to the rights of the individual in question.
+The legitimate interest identified in the request for disclosure must be detailed, specific, and in compliance with law.
+In addition, the non-public data elements requested should not be readily available through other means. (where did this come from?
+I do not think that law enforcement in particular should be required to seek other avenues, as they may have legitimate reasons to prefer this source of data)